 To get to the bottom of Bencoolen Station, one have to traverse across six levels —the concourse, upper mezzanine, lower mezzanine, platform and two service levels — to get to Basement 6.

 5. Bishan station was built on an old cemetery

 Known as Kwong Wai Siew Peck San Theng cemetery, it was established in 1870 as a burial ground for Cantonese and Hakka immigrants from China.
-Peck San Theng, which means ‘pavilions on the jade hills’, was a reference to the ten pavilions scattered around the 384-acre cemetery for family members visiting their ancestral graves.
+Peck San Theng, which means ‘pavilions on the jade hills’, was a reference to the ten pavilions scattered around the 384-acre cemetery meant for family members visiting their ancestral graves.

-Following the acquisition of the land by the government in 1978, Peck San Theng cemetery was cleared in the early 1980s to make way for the development of Bishan town.
+Following the acquisition of the land by the government in 1978, Peck San Theng cemetery was cleared in the early 1980s to make way for the development of new Bishan town.
 Most of the exhumed graves are now housed in the Peck San Theng columbarium.

 Bishan MRT — originally named San Teng MRT — began operations in 1987 to serve residents in the new town of Bishan.

 6. one-north station is the only MRT station without upper casing